Arpitaasarangi/Walmart_Retail_Analysis/README.md

 - Area chart for daily order volume
 - Map for city-wise revenue distribution
 - Bar chart for top 5 cities by revenue
-Each visual is designed to support a business decision—whether it's marketing focus, staffing strategy, or payment system optimization.

 ## 🚀 How to Run